vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bhattacharya, Ahi Bhushan

-1945 Benares Plates of Hari Rāja of S¯ura Dynasty. in: The Journal of the United ´ Provinces Historical Society 18 (1945), 167–73.
+1945 Benares Plates of Hari Rāja of Sūra Dynasty. in: The Journal of the United ´ Provinces Historical Society 18 (1945), 167–73.

 Bhattasali, Nalini Kanta